 | Maya — Merchant Maya (NEW · Persona E) | EMP Starter / Essential ($650–$800/mo) · Entry via EMP Health Check | EMP Professional → Klaviyo Email Growth Suite → Paid Advertising Suite (Meta) → Development Solution (store rebuild) · SMP if expanding to non-ecommerce presence |

-📷 Visual persona renders pending DEC-013 — image brief needed (now covers all 5 personas).
-Full per-market persona breakdown (each persona × each territory) is in the Support HQ GTM Execution Portfolio — M1 Intelligence Layer.
+✅ DEC-013 Resolved — April 2026 Persona Visual Style Brief completed for all 5 canonical personas (Sam, Grace, Edwin, Garvin, Maya) — three image prompt cards each (hero, environmental, candid/detail) with full brand photography reference guide.
+Full per-market persona breakdown (each persona × each territory) is in the Support GTM Execution Portfolio — M1 Intelligence Layer.

 The five buyer personas above (Sam, Grace, Edwin, Garvin, Maya) are pipeline targets — they enter the GTM funnel, appear in HubSpot, are scored by the lead qualification rubric, and are routed through campaign tracks.
 Every GTM dollar spent targets one of them.